prerana-sl/prerana-sl.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href="https://oprilab.bme.umich.edu/">Opri Lab</a> | University of Michigan
+subtitle: She/Her
 profile:
   align: right
   image: prerana.jpeg
   image_circular: false

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-I am a second year Biomedical Engineering Master's student at the University of Michigan, Ann Arbor.
-An electrical engineering by trade, neural circuits fascinate me, and hence research interest in neural engineering.
-My current research involves clinical studies, and the functional exploration of neurodegenerative diseases such as Parkinson's and epilepsy, especially in the fieled of deep brain stimulation (DBS).
+I am a second-year Biomedical Engineering Master's student at the University of Michigan, Ann Arbor.
+My research interests lie in understanding neural circuits and their mechanisms, such as how information travels, connectivity, and control particularly in the context of neurodegenerative disorders.
+I'm currently a member of the <a href="https://oprilab.bme.umich.edu/">Opri Lab</a> | University of Michigan, and my focus within the lab has been aligned with improving current clinical procedures used in treating neurological disorders, such as Parkinson's disease.
+I am currently working on my Master's Thesis which involves exploring brain connectivity using evoked potentials in epilepsy patients.
+Improving our understanding of functional and structural mapping across large-scale networks can improve surgical outcomes by avoiding resecting patient-specific salient brain regions, and further characterize this neurological disorder.
+My fascination with neural circuits grew from my background in electrical engineering, where I found how many dynamics of electrical systems mirrored the brain's intricate networks.
+I did my undergraduate degree in electronics and communication engineering.
+For my bachelor's thesis, I created a framework for movement analysis using wearable sensors, to help athletes with rehabilitation and performance enhancement.
+If interested in learning more about the projects I'm involved with, please click here!